ertheis/Smart-iBeacon/README.md

 #Smart iBeacons in the Swift Programming Language

-You can find an xCode project with the code (as one app with both observer and emitter functionality) for this tutorial [on my github][1].
+You can find an xCode project with the code (as one app with both observer and emitter functionality) in this tutorial [on my github][1].

 Unlike most i-Products, iBeacon is not a physical device.
 Rather, it is a bluetooth protocol.
 It allows a device to transmit a small amount of information to another device when they are in close proximity (20m max) of each other.
 A good way to look at an iBeacon is as a lighthouse.
 An observer first needs to know in what direction to look.
 Once an observer can see the light, he/she can determine color of the light and the frequency with which it rotates.
 He can also roughly determine how near/far they are from the source.
 However, with both iBeacons and lighthouses, the source and observer cannot communicate any further without an external technology.
 In the case of the lighthouse, a great candidate is a radio.
 In the case of iBeacons, a great candidate is PubNub.